skyfe79/Awesome/README.md

 ## TypeScript

+- [claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
+- [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.
+- [sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
-- [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop to build n8n workflows for you
+- [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
 - [stagewise](https://github.com/stagewise-io/stagewise) - What if Cursor, Github Copilot and Windsurf could actually interact with your browser?  💬 Comment on any DOM element 🧠 We send the real context to Windsurf ⚡ Save time manually selecting files  Setup in 30 seconds, fully open-source, works first prompt.
 Supports every framework with first party support for React, Next.js, Vue and Nuxt.js
 - [claudia](https://github.com/getAsterisk/claudia) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
-- [opencode](https://github.com/sst/opencode) - AI coding agent, built for the terminal.
 - [mcp-containers](https://github.com/metorial/mcp-containers) - Containerized versions of hundreds of MCP servers 📡 🧠
 - [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.
 - [lemmy](https://github.com/badlogic/lemmy) - Wrapper around tool using LLMs for agentic workflows